exercism/jq/exercises/concept/bird-count/.docs/introduction.md

 > An array begins with `[` left bracket and ends with `]` right bracket.
 > Values are separated by `,` comma.

-Arrays can contain zero or more of _any kind_ of JSON value.
+Arrays can contain zero or more of _any kind_ of JSON values.
+Array elements do not need to be all the same type.

 ### Creating arrays